 Achieving the optimal air change rate requires proper ceiling

 fan coverage.
 The cleanest modular cleanroom incorporates filter/fan units (FFUs – compare prices) in every 2’ x 4’ (610 mm x 1219 mm) ceiling bay.
 This near-100% coverage provides a laminar flow of filtered air to quickly remove contaminants from the room, thus meeting FS209E standards for Class 10 and ISO Class 1 standards.

 Such coverage, especially in a large cleanroom, can lead to higher energy consumption, thus increasing costs for both initial construction and ongoing operation.
 In most cases, a smaller percentage of ceiling coverage produces adequate cleanliness.
-See the FFU-coverage formula below to help calculate the quantity of necessary ceiling modules.
+See the FFU-coverage formula below to help calculate the necessary ceiling modules.